 Applications for Intake 2015 open on 1 February 2014 and close at 5pm (Dhaka time) on 30 April 2014

 Applications received after 5pm (Dhaka time) on 30 April 2014 will not be accepted.
 Applicants are encouraged to apply online as early as possible at https://oasis.ausaid.gov.au.
 For assistance contact the Australia Awards Office Bangladesh as detailed below.

 Scholarships are offered on the basis of merit, transparency and equal access.
 Applications from eligible women, people with disabilities and people from ethnic minority groups are strongly encouraged.

 The following target groups are eligible to apply for Australia Awards to study Masters by coursework or research, commencing in 2015:

 ethnic minority groups.

-*Please note: Preference will be given to candidates from Departments aligned with Government of Bangladesh and Department of Foreign Affairs and Trade–Australian Aid agreed country priorities.
+*Please note: Preference will be given to candidates from Departments most closely aligned with country priorities agreed between the Government of Australia and Bangladesh.
 Public university employees are not eligible.
-A select number of scholarships will be awarded to health sector professionals from the Government of Bangladesh (GOB) target group..
+A select number of scholarships will be awarded to education and economic growth sector professionals from the Government of Bangladesh (GOB) target group.

 Applicants must meet all general eligibility criteria together with the criteria specific to Bangladesh.